Sanctuaries, tourism, business and fishing

 While containing Australia’s largest marine sanctuary, the Coral Sea Marine Reserve allows some continued use, including what is effectively the largest recreational fishing zone in Australia’s history.

-Around 200,000 square kilometres of the marine reserve, including world-renowned fishing grounds for pelagic gamefish like black marlin, were set to become the exclusive site of recreational and charter fishing targeting tuna and billfish, in waters protected from commercial long-lining and purse seining for these species.
+Around 200,000 square kilometres of the marine reserve declared in 2012, including world-renowned fishing grounds for pelagic gamefish like black marlin, were set to become the exclusive site of recreational and charter fishing targeting tuna and billfish, in waters protected from commercial long-lining and purse seining for these species.

 Tourism and business